Where to Stay on Kauai: A Lodging Guide

 Polihale State Park

-Experience the untouched beauty of Kauai’s longest stretch of white sand beach, framed by towering cliffs.
-You may want to check the wind conditions before going as gusty winds can cause the fine sand to sandblast you.
+Experience the raw beauty of Kauai’s longest stretch of white sand beach, framed by dramatic cliffs.
+Just be sure to check the wind conditions—strong gusts can kick up the fine sand and leave you feeling sandblasted!

 >>>Directions to Polihale State Park